 Join the Fraud Risk Deep Dive & Annual Report

-Recent reforms including the UK’s new Failure to Prevent Fraud and the Digital Operational Resilience Act (DORA) requirements becoming applicable in 2025 have further heightened expectations on firms.
-Senior leaders are now under increasing pressure to demonstrate robust preventative controls, clear governance, and effective use of data, while still balancing fraud prevention with frictionless client experiences in areas such as real-time payments and cross-border transactions.
+Recent reforms, including the UK’s new Failure to Prevent Fraud under the Economic Crime and Corporate Transparency Act (ECCTA) requirements, have further heightened expectations of firms.
+Senior leaders are now under increasing pressure to demonstrate robust preventative controls, clear governance, and effective use of data, while maintaining frictionless client experiences in areas such as real-time payments and cross-border transactions.

 This year’s Fraud Risk Deep Dive will provide an in-depth exploration of these challenges and opportunities.
-Delegates will hear from leading regulators and financial institutions on how to design dynamic, preventative frameworks, embed AI responsibly, and strengthen collaboration between fraud and wider financial crime teams.
+Delegates will hear from leading regulators and financial institutions on how to design dynamic, preventative fraud operating models, embed AI responsibly, and strengthen private-public collaboration.
 The discussions will equip practitioners with actionable strategies to stay ahead of fraud’s fast-moving threat landscape while meeting regulatory expectations.

 The Fraud Risk Deep Dive brought together senior experts and practitioners across four critical debates to examine the evolving fraud landscape, the role of emerging technologies, and the frameworks necessary for effective fraud mitigation.